Kai Deng K80 quadcopter – The first cheap drone which claims to have obstacle avoidance feature

-Thanks to the innovative modular design, the camera, obstacle avoidance module and battery are easily replaceable.
-Yes, I know the property battery is not too great idea because a spare one will probably cost twice as a “regular” one with the same capacity.
+Thanks to the innovative modular design, the camera, obstacle avoidance module, and battery are easily replaceable.
+Yes, I know the property battery is not a great idea because a spare one will probably cost twice as a “regular” one with the same capacity.

 Kaideng K80 in-depth review

-Inside the nice cardboard box, besides the K80 drone and its transmitter, I found the followings: 650 mAh flight battery, 720P WiFi FPV camera, iR obstacle avoidance module, 1 set of spare propellers, 1 set of blade protectors, UBS battery charger, screwdriver and user manual.
+Inside the nice cardboard box, besides the K80 drone and its transmitter, I found the following: 650 mAh flight battery, 720P WiFi FPV camera, iR obstacle avoidance module, 1 set of spare propellers, 1 set of blade protectors, UBS battery charger, screwdriver, and user manual.

 Kaideng K80 review – Design and build quality

 My first impression of this Kaideng K80 was: WOW.
 Those from Kai Deng Toys made a really nice job.
 The design of the KD K80 is a nice mix between elegant and aggressive.
 The built quality of both aircraft and transmitter is pretty good.